open-policy-agent/gatekeeper/website/docs/developers.md

 title: Developers
 ---

-This section describes how gatekeeper developers can leverage [kind](https://kind.sigs.k8s.io/) and [Tilt](https://tilt.dev/) for rapid iterative development.
+This section describes how Gatekeeper developers can leverage [kind](https://kind.sigs.k8s.io/) and [Tilt](https://tilt.dev/) for rapid iterative development.
 Kind allows developers to quickly provision a conformant Kubernetes cluster using Docker and Tilt enables smart rebuilds and live updates of your Kubernetes workload during development time.

 ## Prerequisites